-To get the import requirements from SAG's web page go to www.sag.gob.cl and under "Importaciones", click on:

-- "Agricolas" for plants

-- "Forestales" for Forestry

-- "Pecuaria" for livestock
+To get the import requirements from SAG's web page go to www.sag.gob.cl and under "Importaciones", click on: "Agricolas" for plants "Forestales" for Forestry "Pecuaria" for livestock used when the wine comes from grapes grown on lands owned or rented by the vineyard and located in the same geographical area as the denomination of origin.
+SAG's authority to enforce the labeling law is found under law No. 18.455.
+For further information, contact:

-For additional information from SAG you can contact:

-Plant Protection Division Bulnes 140 Santiago, Chile Agricola@sag.gob.cl Tel: (56 2) 345-1201
+For additional information from SAG you can contact: Dr. Oscar Videla Bulnes 140 Santiago, Chile Tel.: (56 2) 2345-1401 E-mail: hector.escobar@sag.gob.cl

-Livestock Protection Division Bulnes 140 Santiago, Chile

-Tel.: (56 2) 345-1422 E-mail: propec@sag.gob.cl

 9. Wine, Beer and Other Alcoholic Beverages: The wine and alcoholic beverage industries are regulated by the Servicio Agrícola y Ganadero.
 Labels on wine may indicate origin, variety of grape, and year of harvest when at least 75% of the grapes used to produced the wine fit the description used.
-The expression "Estate Bottled" or similar expressions may be used when the wine comes from grapes grown on lands owned or rented by the vineyard and located in the same geographical area as the denomination of origin.
-SAG's authority to enforce the labeling law is found under law No. 18.455.
-For further information, contact:
+The expression "Estate Bottled" or similar expressions may be

-Paulina Rojas Servicio Agrícola y Ganadero Departmento Proteccion Agricola Subdepartamento Viñas y Vinos Nataniel Cox 31 of 26 Santiago

-Phone: (56-2) 696-6940 Fax: (56-2) 696-8579
+Joaquin Almarza Servicio Agrícola y Ganadero Departamento Protección Agrícola Subdepartamento Viñas y Vinos Av.
+President Bulnes No. 140 Santiago Phone: (56-2) 2345-1369 Fax: (56-2) 2345-1203 Email: vinas@sag.minagri.gob.cl

-Email: vinas@sag.minagri.gob.cl